tz2614/BRCA1_SGE_vcf_annotation/README.md

 ## Getting Started
   1. Start by cloning the git repository into your working directory
-  2. To clone git repository go here: https://gitlab.com/cuhbioinformatics/hiv_pipeline.git
+  2. To clone git repository go here: https://github.com/tz2614/BRCA1_SGE_vcf_annotation.git or alternatively https://gitlab.com/cuhbioinformatics/brca1_sge_annotation.git
   3. The vcfs files initially used for testing are available upon request by email: tengyue.zheng@addenbrookes.nhs.uk.

 ## Abbreviations

-  1. work_dir - working directory where the software is installed
+  1. work_dir - working directory where the git repository is cloned
   2. runfolder - directory where the vcfs are stored
   3. root - path of parent directories to working directory or runfolder